kingrc15/kingrc15.github.io/_posts/2024-11-09-transferable-healthcare-models.md

 Healthcare AI has made impressive strides in recent years, particularly in predicting patient outcomes in intensive care units (ICUs).
 However, there's a catch - most of these AI models are trained using data from large hospitals with substantial resources.
 What about smaller hospitals that can't develop their own models from scratch?

 ## The Problem: One Hospital's Model Doesn't Fit All
 We identified a crucial issue: medical data varies significantly across different regions of the United States.
-For instance, they found that:
+For instance, we found that:

  - Hospitals in the Northeast measure Glasgow Coma Scores more frequently than those in the South
  - Some vital measurements, like FiO2 (fraction of inspired oxygen), show markedly different patterns between hospitals